emilioSp/forget-about-jest/README.md

 Thanks to Matteo Collina for sharing this https://www.twitch.tv/matteocollina/clip/CleverResourcefulFennelBabyRage-oGUFchiE1SAJIApU

 ### Bonus track
-Jest is slower compared to other test framework like TAP.
+Jest is slower compared to other test frameworks like TAP. x
 ## Future 🤔

-If is up to me I won't use Jest anymore to test Node.js applications.
+If it is up to me I won't use Jest anymore to test Node.js applications.
 IMO we should embrace Node.js test framework shipped starting from v18 version 🚀
 👉 https://nodejs.org/docs/latest-v18.x/api/test.html